 There are more than 300 species of vascular plants in seven different natural community types.
 The community type that occupies the largest area on the property is the Hemlock Forest, which includes small patches of Red Maple Sensitive Fern Swamp in low-lying areas mostly associated with the riparian zone.
 The plant diversity at Appleton Preserve is particularly high because of the mesic soils, heterogeneity of habitats, and contrast in disturbance patterns, from spring flooding to agriculture to topsoil removal.
 Overall the vegetation is intact, native, and represents exemplary natural communities.

 The Appleton Preserve is open to the public for day-use only; no overnight camping is allowed.
-Hunting is permitted.
+Hunting is permitted with prior permission.
 A one-mile trail/woods road takes visitors along the length of the property.
 In addition, there is a 3/4 mile forestry interpretive loop trail.

 Download the Printable Trail Map